 - The next steps they can take if they want to move forward with you (maybe it’s a link to a contract and payment for your signature program)

-Make sure you pour some intent into this email – don’t just fire off an email that thanks them for their time and provides a link to a contract!
+Make sure you pour some intent into this email.
+Don’t just fire off an email that thanks them for their time and provides a link to a coaching contract!
 Put some energy into the email to show that you listened to them during the call and that you’re ready to help them.

 Examples of Discovery Session Questions

-If you’re not sure of what to ask during your discovery session, here are some examples of relevant questions.
+If you’re not sure of what your discovery session agenda should look like, here are some examples of relevant questions to ask to get a deeper understanding of their situation.
 Keep in mind that the wording and the specifics of the questions will vary depending on your coaching niche.

 - Tell me a bit about what your current situation looks like.